robintrayler/astroBayes_manuscript/manuscript.md

 Existing Bayesian age depth models (discussed above) model sedimentation as a relatively large number of piecewise linear segments.
 Sedimentation rate can vary substantially between segments, leading to the "sausage-shaped" uncertainty envelopes that characterize these models [@trachsel2017; @devleeschouwer2014; @parnell2011].
 However, this mode of sedimentation is not ideal for the construction of astrochronologies, as fluctuations in sedimentation rate can be mapped to astrochronologic cycles even if they are unrelated.
 Instead a sedimentation model for astrologic tuning should minimize fine-scale fluctuations in sedimentation rate [@muller2002; @malinverno2010].
 We therefore adopt a relatively simple sedimentation model with a few layers of consistent sedimentation rate.

 @malinverno2010 presented a simple sedimentation model appropriate for orbital tuning of sedimentary records and we use their framework as the basis for our joint inversion.
 The sedimentation model consists of two sets of parameters.
 The first is a vector of sedimentation rates (*r*), and stratigraphic boundary positions (*z*) that define regions of constant sedimentation (@fig:workflow A).
-For example, the model shown in @fig:workflow A has 11 parameters, five sedimentation rates (r~1~ to r~i~) and six layer boundaries (z~1~ to z~i~).
+For example, the model shown in @fig:workflow A has 11 parameters, five sedimentation rates (*r~1~* -- *r~i~*) and six layer boundaries (*z~1~* -- *z~i~*).
 This model formulation allows step changes in sedimentation rate at layer boundaries (*z*) but otherwise hold sedimentation rate (*r*) within each layer.

 Together *r* and *z* can also be transformed to create an age-depth model consisting of piecewise linear segments that form a floating age-depth model (@fig:workflow B).
 This floating model can be linked to absolute time by adding a constant age (*a*) to the floating model at every stratigraphic position.
 This age (*a*) acts as an anchor to link the floating age model to absolute time.
 Optionally, sedimentary hiatuses can also be included in the model in a similar manner by adding the duration of the hiatus (*h*) to the all the points of the anchored blade below the stratigraphic position of the hiatus.